lachlanA/eagle-to-kicad/README.md

 * The following 5 **ulp** (eagle user script file) and one **ulp** include file, work together or stand alone to convert **Eagle** *sch/pcb* version 6.xx*(7.xx maybe?)* file(s) and any version of Eagle lib(*lbr*) to **KiCad** *sch/pcb* and *lib/mod* files.

 * The Programs will do
     * Eagle multi sheet sch to KiCad multi sheets.
 	* Global and local net labels for multi sheets. *(This is a real nasty bit of hacking!)*
-	* Mulit part gates.
+	* Multi part gates.
 	* Build KiCad PCB modules and SCH libs from Eagle SCH.
 	* Make project director to store all the converted files.
 	* And basic error checking.
 	* Eagle 6.xx(7.xx?)
 PCB files can be directly import to KiCad.
-	* Eagle *LBR*s (any version of Eagel libs or size ) can be converted to KiCad lib/mod using eagle-lbr2kicad-1.0.ulp see [Eagle Lib conversion]( https://github.com/lachlanA/eagle-to-kicad-libs) for more details.
+	* Eagle *LBR*s (any version of Eagle libs or size ) can be converted to KiCad lib/mod using eagle-lbr2kicad-1.0.ulp see [Eagle Lib conversion]( https://github.com/lachlanA/eagle-to-kicad-libs) for more details.
 	* Converts VIA to Pads, which helps with KiCad's flood fill, when VIAs have no connections.
 	* Documents fills over SMD pads on Eagle Layer 155,156
 	* Documents on layer's 150,152,153,154 of (Eagle) the unconnected VIAs and tracks.